 An interesting feature of note, is that the pack folds into its own zipped inner pocket, so the pack itself can be packed away into a sandwich sized bundle!
 Handy for packing on a larger suitcase or travel bag.

-The Venture Pal does not feature a hydration sleeve, nor does it have a built in rain cover or any additional attachment options for trekking poles, ice axe, helmet, etc.
+The Venture Pal does not feature a hydration sleeve, nor does it have a built in rain cover or any additional attachment options for trekking poles, ice ax, helmet, etc.

-In terms of cost, the Venture Pal comes in and around a very wallet friendly price, so with that in mind, you of course can’t expect to have all the same feature options a more advanced design day pack would have.
+In terms of cost, the Venture Pal comes in at a very wallet friendly price, so with that in mind, you of course can’t expect to have all the same feature options a more advanced design day pack would have.
 The pack is also available in a large variety of color options.